DanBrooker/Data/README.md

 # Data

 [![Build Status](https://travis-ci.org/DanBrooker/Data.svg?branch=master)](https://travis-ci.org/DanBrooker/Data)
+> Travis doesn't yet support Swift 1.2, the tests do pass however.
+See issue #1

-Data is a Swift framework for working with data models.
+Data is a Swift (1.2) framework for working with data models.
 > It uses YapDatabase and not CoreData

 It aims to have the following attributes:
 * Threadsafe
 * Typesafe
 * Tested
-* Uses protocols not subclasses
+* Protocols not Inheritance

 # Getting started